Q-1. What

 for

-only 9 years, and two-thirds of that will be very expensive
+only 9 years, and two-thirds of that will be quite expensive

 and take many decades to recover. (read, deep-water and